rmrfslasher/kamellion/README.md

 This project's framework code is from https://github.com/mdn/webextensions-examples/tree/master/quicknote QuickNote example by Mozilla.

-This project allows you to convert non-English text into British-English text.
+This project *currently* allows you to convert non-British English text into British English text.

 Samples:
   color -> colour